 One of my high school teachers used to say, “Major in something you hate – you’re going to end up hating it anyway.”
 He was a pretty funny guy.
 But this appalling advice is well worth considering – taking something you love and trying to wring an income from it often changes everything we loved about it in the first place.
-This is why my music ed degree is gathering dust.
-This is why I teach a couple of fitness classes in my spare time.
-FOR ME these things make good hobbies.
-There are certainly folks who have turned music or fitness into fulfilling and profitable careers, but for me, worrying about the income kind of wrecked the whole thing.

 So here are a few factors to seriously consider before you dive headlong into your upholstery career: